marclelamy/instagram_bot_classification/articles/1 - Data collection.md

 *This is the first article of a series of five.
 Here is the previous one, here the next one.*

-In this article, I will take you on a journey of exploring the process of collecting and analyzing Instagram data to solve a problem that has been plaguing Instagram for years - identifying bots.
-WHAT ARE THE BOTS DOING AND WHY ARE THEY DANGEROUS.
+In this article, I will take you on a journey of exploring the process of collecting and analyzing Instagram data to solve a problem that has been plaguing Instagram for years - identifying bots from legit users.
+TALK  ABOUT WHAT ARE THE BOTS DOING AND WHY ARE THEY DANGEROUS.
 As someone who has been frustrated by the constant presence of bots on Instagram, I set out my end goal to prove that it is possible to build a model that can accurately predict bots using only public data and no NLP.

-SPOILER ALERT: I did it with an accuracy, F1 and AUC ~.97 and test/train diff of .03.

 The notebook for this step of the process is on [Github](https://github.com/marclelamy/instagram_bot_classification/blob/main/1_data_collection.ipynb).